Back to Blog Home

 This is also an opportunity to identify content hub gaps.
 These are the places where you should have content for a specific audience — like an educational hub for distributors or end consumers — but lack.

-Organizing this will take some time, but this spreadsheet created, you’ll be able to quickly find the resources which drive the most impact and will need the most care.
+Organizing this will take some time, but with this spreadsheet created, you’ll be able to quickly find the resources that drive the most impact and will need the most care.

 Now, guess what?
 Most of the hard work is done.
 All that remains is to take the content you know your audience engages with — like webinars, technical reports and product sheets — and match them with the appropriate resource hub.